 This is a database that can only be accessed in person at the Central Library - there is no remote access to this database, although there is free access on the New Zealand Medical Journal's website to articles older than 6 months.

-This page is written and maintained by Rebecca.
+This page is written and maintained by library staff.
 The aim of this page is to keep you informed about the health resources available at the library and to highlight parts of the collection that may interest you.